MichalRedm/distributed-library-system/backend/README.md

 * All timestamps use ISO8601 format.
 * CORS is enabled globally (`*`).
 * All endpoints support `OPTIONS` for preflight requests.

----

-## Future Improvements (Planned)

-* Reservation creation and cancellation endpoints
-* Pagination and filtering for large datasets
-* User authentication and authorization
-* Improved validation and error responses